IntelLabs/Latte.jl/docs/src/tut/MLP.md

 end
 ```

-Next we define the forward computation for the neuron.
+Next we define the forward computation for the neuron:
 ```julia
 @neuron forward(neuron::WeightedNeuron) do
     # dot product of weights and inputs